The LLM Facilitator Becomes the Steering Committee

 An LLM facilitator used in real meetings should ship with a facilitation policy, not only a model card.
 The policy should state whether the system may propose outcomes, ask leading questions, summarize positions, rank options, introduce new criteria, time-box dissent, or call for consensus.
 Each of those is a governance act.

-Deployers should log the facilitator's interventions as part of the meeting record.
-The audit trail should preserve prompts, model identity, facilitator mode, participant-visible messages, hidden system instructions, recommendation moments, and the decision state before and after major interventions.
-Evaluations should report at least four separate measures: whether the group reached agreement, how the final distribution changed, who spoke or was summarized, and how participants perceived the process.
+Second, log the intervention chain.
+The audit trail should preserve prompts, model identity, facilitator mode, participant-visible messages, hidden system instructions, intervention triggers, recommendation moments, and the decision state before and after major interventions.
+Summaries and proposed next steps should be logged as interventions, not as neutral minutes.

 The practical rule is simple: a facilitator that changes what a group decides is not a neutral interface.
 It is part of the institution.
 Treat it like one.